Written by Tommaso Gambini

 Having started a relationship with Gotham Audio, the main pro audio dealer in New York City at the time, Van Gelder turned to Gotham technician Rein Narma in 1954 to help him solve these issues.

-Narma recalls modifying the U47 from its standard configuration of a simple class A plate follower design (gain factor of approximately 25), to a cathode follower (unity gain), solving the issue of the excessive output level (Joel, 2002; Jenrick, 2005).
+Narma recalls modifying the U47 from its standard configuration of a simple class A plate loaded design (gain factor of approximately 25) to cathode loaded (unity gain), solving the issue of the excessive output level (Joel, 2002; Jenrick, 2005).

 Ultimately, Van Gelder was not happy with the cathode follower modification, as he felt that it somehow changed the sonic character of the microphone (Zand, 2004).
 The Neumann engineers who designed the U47 to begin with were not too happy to learn of this modification either.
 Austrian-born Steve Temmer, head of Gotham, traveled to Germany in 1957 and met the engineering team at Neumann, who suggested an alternative solution consisting of a resistive pad.
 Van Gelder then had his U47s reversed to stock and had attenuator pads built into the power supplies instead (some of which are still in place over 60 years later).
 Meanwhile, Gotham had become Neumann’s exclusive distributor, so from then on all Neumann microphones imported into the United States had attenuators built into the power supplies as well (Schwartau & Smith, 1980).